 Of course the stock market can be a very fickle thing; there will be times when my portfolio gets drawn down a notch, or twenty notches, when share prices don't gibe with general conditions.
 I can get excited, scared, frustrated, whatever, when that happens, but my, what a colossal waste of time!
 I mean, all I gotta do is pay attention to the data, look around and see what folks are doing to know whether I should stay the course with what I got, or whether it's time to rotate to what conditions call for.
 Over time if I simply do that consistently I believe I'll do quite well; have to this point anyway.

 So, yeah, it would be so easy and, frankly, stress free to simply call it quits and do what I love to do just for myself and my family for the rest of my mentally-able days.
-But, like I suggested above, at this point in my life I feel I'd be missing out on what I find so fulfilling -- sympathetic stress notwithstanding -- which is helping our clients navigate through, and make sense of an activity that most people find daunting, yet one that I utterly enjoy and embrace: Investing in the financial markets of the world.
+But, like I suggested above, at this point in my life I feel I'd be missing out on what I find so fulfilling -- sympathetic stress notwithstanding -- which is helping our clients navigate through, and make sense of an activity that most people find daunting, yet one that I utterly enjoy and embrace; investing in the financial markets of the world, that is.